-The following condition(s) have been certified by a local building official to endanger, impair, or affect substantially the health or safety of a tenant:
+The following condition(s) have been certified by a local building official to endanger, impair, or affect substantially a tenant's health or safety:

 I have determined in good faith that I am unable to repair these conditions through use of repair remedies authorized by RCW 59.18.100.

-Written notice of the conditions needing repair was provided to the landlord on , and days have elapsed and the repairs have not been made.
+I provided written notice of the conditions needing repair to the landlord on , and days have elapsed and the repairs have not been made.

-Funds have been deposited into escrow as described above.
+I have deposited funds into escrow as described above.

 Under penalty of perjury of the laws of the State of Washington, I certify that:

-- I mailed/delivered a copy of this Notice, together with a copy of the certification of condition(s), to the landlord at the above address on , 20 .
+- I mailed/delivered a copy of this Notice, and a copy of the certification of condition(s), to the landlord at the above address on , 20 .

 Dated , at (City), Washington.